Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-paw

-Discovering you’re out of dog shampoo can be stressful, and more so if your dog is a dirty, sloppy mess.
-Use one of these smart alternatives to dog shampoo if you find yourself in a pickle.
-Just remember to buy a bottle or two of dog shampoo suitable for your pooch, so you always have something on hand to clean your dog from head to tail.
+Discovering you’re out of dog shampoo can be stressful, especially if your dog is a dirty, sloppy mess.
+Use one of these smart alternatives to dog shampoo if you find yourself in such a pickle.
+Just remember to then buy a bottle or two of dog shampoo that’s suitable for your pup, so you always have something on hand to clean your pet from head to tail.

 Featured Image Credit: Masarik, Shutterstock